Limit Multiplicity For Unitary Groups and The Stable Trace Formula: L-groups, Parameters, and the Trace Formula

 \end{theorem}

-The multiplicity is given in terms of~$\epsilon_{\psi}$ and the pairing on~$\Pi_{\psi}$.
+In the notation of Section 2.5, the multiplicity $m(\pi)$ is equal to $1$ if~$\ip{\pi}{\;}_\psi = \epsilon_\psi$ as characters of $\mS_\psi$, and $0$ otherwise, see \cite[\S 1.7]{KMSW}.
 Note again that~\cite[Theorem 5.0.5]{KMSW} is stated, but not fully proved, in the case of non-generic parameters, as mentioned in the introduction and in Remark~\ref{remark on conditionality}.

-The distribution~$\Rdisci$ is more straightforward than~$\Idisci$, but following a result of Bergeron-Clozel, they agree if the infinitesimal character is regular.
+Following a result of Bergeron-Clozel, the distributions~$\tr \Rdisci$ and~$\Idisci$ agree if the infinitesimal character is regular.